-If you would like to arrange a visit in advance, please contact our Admissions Officer, Mr Joseph Cole: email@example.com and he will arrange a date and time for you to come in.
+If you would like to arrange a visit in advance, please contact our Admissions Officer, Ms Olivia Hawkes: email@example.com and she will arrange a date and time for you to come in.

 You may also want to see information about our Open Days.